 It is inconceivable to think that our health service workforce could be that statistically different from the population as a whole.
 Rather, it is much more likely that the fear of disclosure – something I have written about previously – is what is preventing mainstreaming of disability and disclosure of conditions.

 The 2023 NHS WDES findings would also support this argument.
-It states that employees who have a disability are twice as likely as able-bodied colleagues to be involved in credibility proceedings.
+It states that employees who have a disability are twice as likely as able-bodied colleagues to be involved in capability proceedings.
 They were eight percentage points more likely to report bullying, harassment or unfavourable treatment than their peers without disabilities.
 This figure remained broadly similar whether looking at bullying and harassment by management, by colleagues or indeed by patients.

 Collective action